 - Female Names: Chise, Helga, Ferya, Furga, Krona, Imli.

 - Family Names: Thunderforge, Bronzebeard, Hammergrim, Thornsteel

-Dwarven has been the name for the languages of dwarves in many vision settings, including Lord of the Rings.
-It’s also one of the quality languages in Dungeons and Dragons.
+Dwarven has been the name for the language of dwarves in many vision settings, including Lord of the Rings.
+It’s also one of the quality 5e languages in Dungeons and Dragons.

 Here are some frequently asked questions and answers about the Dwarvish language in D&D 5e: